Kjili/boardgame-quickrules/root.rst

   | prevent them from spreading
   | kill the warlord
   | add pieces into clearings to force them into battle or prevent oppress
-  | craft late in the game to avoid looting or pass on items to the Vagabond
+  | craft only late in the game to avoid looting or pass on items to the Vagabond
   | prevent them from getting items from ruins

 Keepers in Iron (reach 8)